“OneDrive vs. Google Drive vs. iCloud”

-2. Click My Storage and then Add Cloud, select your cloud drive, such as Dropbox and click Add.
+2. Click My Storage and then select your cloud drive, such as Dropbox and click Authorize Now.

 ✎Tips: Please authorize CBackup to access your Dropbox files.
 Repeat it to add other Dropbox accounts or Google Drive, OneDrive accounts as long as you have.

-3. Click on My Storage > + > New Combined Cloud in turn.
+3. Click on My Storage > + Add Combined Cloud in turn.

 4. Edit the task name if you want and tick all the cloud drives you added before, and tab Next.

-5. To change the order of the cloud drives, click the up and down triangle icon, and click OK.
+5. To change the order of the cloud drives, click the up and down triangle icon, and click Combine.

-✎Tip: If you wanna backup your files into New Combined Cloud, just create New Task and select Local Files/Cloud Files as backup source and Combined Cloud as its destination.
+✎Tip: If you wanna backup your files into New Combined Cloud, just create Backup PC to Combined Cloud under Backup tab and select files on your computer as backup source and Combined Cloud as its destination.
 Finally, just click Start Backup to start your backup task.

 Bonus Tip 2: Enjoy cloud to cloud backup with CBackup